-(a) Every public officer as defined in § 5812 of this title shall file a report disclosing financial interests, as hereinafter provided.
-Each report shall be on a form prescribed by the Commission, shall be signed by the public officer and shall include at least the following information:
+(a) Every public officer as defined in § 5812 of this title shall electronically file a report disclosing financial interests, as hereinafter provided.
+Each electronic report shall be submitted and electronically verified through the database maintained by the Commission for such records and shall include at least the following information:

 (1) The name and position of the public officer; and